jhap1982/giveituruguay/2017/2017-02-07 - TD Garden, Boston, MA, USA/README.md

 ## Setlist

-Intro Jam
+1. Intro Jam
-Can't Stop
+2. Can't Stop
-Dani California
+3. Dani California
-The Zephyr Song
+4. The Zephyr Song
-Dark Necessities
+5. Dark Necessities
-Hey
+6. Hey
-Look Around
+7. Look Around
-Go Robot
+8. Go Robot
-Californication
+9. Californication
-Sick Love
+10. Sick Love
-Search and Destroy
+11. Search and Destroy
-Feasting on the Flowers
+12. Feasting on the Flowers
-Suck My Kiss
+13. Suck My Kiss
-I Could Have Lied
+14. I Could Have Lied
-By the Way
+15. By the Way
-ENCORE BREAK
+<br> ENCORE BREAK
-Lust for Life tease
+16. Lust for Life tease
-Where Everybody Knows Your Name part of JOSH
+17. Where Everybody Knows Your Name part of JOSH
-Goodbye Angels
+18. Goodbye Angels
-Give It Away
+19. Give It Away

 ## Notes